 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matter described below to be the key audit matter to be communicated in our report.
+We have determined the matters described below to be the key audit matters to be communicated in our report.

-Key Audit Matter How our audit addressed the key audit matter Carrying value of exploration assets Refer to Note 10 Our audit focussed on the Group's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Group.
-Our procedures included but where not limited to the following: - We obtained an understanding of the key processes associated with management's review of the carrying value of each area We planned our work to address the audit risk that of interest;
+Key Audit Matter How our audit addressed the key audit matter Carrying value of exploration assets Refer to Note 11 The Group has a capitalised exploration and evaluation balance of \$3,809,353 as at 31 December 2021.
+Our audit focused on the Group's assessment of the carrying amount of Our procedures included but where not limited to the following: - We obtained an understanding of the key processes associated with hlb.com.au

-hlb.com.au